InformatikDullies/kiriDevs-fullCR/README.md

 - Würfelspiele
   - Imported from kiriDevs/InformatikDullies on 13.04.2021
   - Includes several games you could also do with a normal, 6-sided dice IRL.
 But programmers don't like real life.
+- ArrayIntroduction
+  - Started on 13.04.2021
+  - Includes the tasks for the introduction into Arrays
+    - 100m Running
+    - School classes